This Starbucks Copycat Pink Drink is Perfect for Valentine’s Day (& More Budget-Friendly Too!)

-Make a similar pink drink Starbucks recipe with strawberries and coconut milk.
-This pink drink Starbucks recipe is easy and inexpensive to make at home!
+Make a similar Starbucks pink drink recipe with strawberries and coconut milk!

-Save money and get your “Starbies” fix at home, as my teenager calls it!
-LOL, she happens to LOVE the pink drink from Starbucks, and we recently discovered how easy it is to whip it up at home using coconut milk.
+My teenager LOVES the pink drink from Starbucks, and we recently discovered how easy it is to whip it up at home using coconut milk.
 The best part is that you can customize each component to your taste using fresh ingredients.

-The result is a smooth & creamy coconut iced drink with fresh sweet strawberries that tastes like love!
-What a fun way to treat the family all year long.
+The result is a smooth and creamy coconut iced drink with fresh sweet strawberries that tastes like love!
+What a fun way to treat the family this Valentine’s Day! 💝

 What is in the Pink Drink at Starbucks?